-During his 44 year career in education, Dr. Gayle-Vaughn Wiles ’66 worked in multiple countries.
-He spent ten years working within the United States, and 34 years in Germany, Japan and Guam working for the Department of Defense Education Activity.
+During his 44-year career in education, Dr. Gayle-Vaughn Wiles ’66 worked in multiple countries.
+He spent 10 years working within the United States, and 34 years in Germany, Japan and Guam working for the Department of Defense Education Activity.
 Dr. Vaughn-Wiles served as a teacher, principal, superintendent, curriculum coordinator, equal employment officer and special projects coordinator.
 In Okinawa, Japan, he was the superintendent of a school district with over 10,000 students.

 Dr. Vaughn-Wiles was born and raised in Kansas City.
 After graduating from Kansas Wesleyan, he earned post graduate degrees from Prairie View University and Johns Hopkins University before earning his PhD from Michigan State University.
 He is currently retired in Crawford Lake, Maine.

 Bessie Winslow was the first in her family to attend high school.
 She graduated from Abilene High School in 1923 and went on to earn her teaching certification from Fort Hays University.
 Winslow was a devoted teacher and loving mother.
 She was active in the Christian Community, holding numerous local and district positions in the Women’s Society of Christian Service, which has since been renamed the United Methodist Women.

 Winslow loved telling stories and reciting poetry.
 Education and religion were the center of her life.
 One of Winslow’s life-long missions was to help further the education of young men and women.
 The Bessie Francis Elizabeth Winslow Scholarship was established in 1979 to carry on this mission.